-How to make an umbrella carry bag using one jean’s leg?
-DIY umbrella cover with a strap is a great easy sewing project.
+How to make a long carry bag using one jean’s leg?
+DIY umbrella cover or a yoga mat bag with a strap is a great easy sewing project.
 Surely it is also a superb way to recycle a pair of old jeans and show everyone your eco-friendly lifestyle.
 This free tutorial with step by step photos should make your effort pain free 🙂

 Find the right jeans.
 The legs should be long enough for the umbrella to fit in more or less fully.
 Width usually is fine in this case.
 Skinny jeans are great to make this carry case, which is awesome in the means of recycling – skinny stretchy jeans are hardly suitable for any other sewing project.

 The top of the carry case can be made with a tie-string or without.
 If you will be using the waist band as a channel for the tie-string, make sure the waist band has a space inside all the way through.
 Check that the band has no stitching through and if there are any labels stitched on the outer or inner – remove them.

 On another note, the cover bag can be made without a tie-string, especially if the bag is as narrow as mine here – 38 cm diameter (15″):

 Prepare a strap of appx 1 metre and think now how you will attach the strap to the bag.
 It can be sewn directly onto the bag or, like I’ve made it here the fancy way, use the belt loops and metal d-rings.

 Cut the jeans along the crotch.
 Start at the knee (where the leg starts to widen) and try to make the cut linear as for the future bag to have a nice straight shape.
 Leave some extra of the waist band – this will be the space for a tie string to go through and you will need to make neat edges on it.
 On the picture you can see I have cut quite a lot of it (to play safe), but later you will see you will not need this much.

 Unpick the belt loops that are getting in the way of your future side stitching line.